-The struggle for independence, land and power runs throughout Zimbabwe's history.
+The struggle for independence, land and power runs throughout Zimbabwe's modern history.
 Veteran President Robert Mugabe dominated the country's political scene for almost four decades after independence from Britain in 1980.

-Once the bread basket of the region, since 2000 Zimbabwe has struggled to feed its own people due to severe droughts and the effects of a land reform programme which saw the seizure of white-owned farms redistributed to landless black Zimbabweans which led to sharp falls in production.
+Once the bread basket of the region, since 2000 Zimbabwe has struggled to feed its own people due to severe droughts and the effects of a land reform programme that saw white-owned farms redistributed to landless Zimbabweans with sharp falls in production.